mehikmat/s2dent-in4sys/README.md

-This is a complete end-to-end application using Spring 3.0 MVC as front end technology and Hibernate as backend ORM technology.
+This is a complete end-to-end application using Spring 3.0 MVC as front end technology and Hibernate4/MySQL5 as backend ORM technology.

 For this application we are also using Maven for build and dependency management and MySQL as database to persist the data.